stackitcloud/stackit-cli/docs/stackit_mariadb_credentials_create.md

 ### Examples

 ```
-  Create credentials for an MariaDB instance
+  Create credentials for a MariaDB instance
   $ stackit mariadb credentials create --instance-id xxx

-  Create credentials for an MariaDB instance and hide the password in the output
+  Create credentials for a MariaDB instance and hide the password in the output
   $ stackit mariadb credentials create --instance-id xxx --hide-password
 ```